sensu/sensu-docs/content/sensu-go/5.0/reference/backend.md

 - [Guide to monitoring server resources with checks][3]
 - [Guide to collecting metrics with checks][4]
 - [Checks reference documentation][5]

-_Note: Time system clocks should be synchronized to a central NTP server.
-Out of sync time clocks may cause issues with metrics and check alerts._

 ## Operation